 When you get to college, take the time to say hello or good morning to everyone you pass.

 You’ll be remembered as the friendly new guy or new girl, and that’s not a bad reputation to have, nor is it a bad thing to be.

 For the first four weeks, go to church or your corresponding place of faith.

 At a time when things are changing quickly, how you respond can affect your future indeterminably, so have a familiar time and place to reflect.

 Letting Yourself Be Seen

-I didn’t know how I was going to get Roberts’ autograph that day, I just knew I had to.
+I didn’t know how I was going to get Roberts’s autograph that day, I just knew I was going to get it.

-I contemplate good intentions and consider other people’s time, but I don’t always have good timing or perfect words.
+I contemplate good intentions and value other people’s time, but I don’t always have the best timing or the perfect words.

 I’ve assumed–mostly, that people will forgive and forget my missteps because mostly, I have always felt forgettable.

 Loving my kids more than I love myself is the antidote to that.